Gman-Superfly/AKIRA/foundations/pomdp/POMDP_ATTENTION.md

 │  PROPERTIES:                                                    │
 │  • Can regularize entropy directly                             │
 │  • More memory, clearer interpretation                         │
-│  • This is ENERGY—the intensity/concentration of belief       │
+│  • This is ENERGY, the intensity/concentration of belief      │
 │                                                                 │
 │  USED FOR: Reactive decisions                                   │
 │  • "Should we collapse NOW?" (entropy < threshold)            │